 5 Reasons Your Child May Not Be Motivated In Sports

 5 reasons your child may not be motivated in sports.
 As sports parents, it’s hard to watch a child not giving it their all on the field or court.
 Clearly, kids will have days when they aren’t super motivated, and the younger they are, the more often this happens.
-Even as adults, think about your workouts, you have days when you have a lot of energy and other days you have nothing in the tank.
-When you notice your child consistently not working hard, watching this from the sideline can become an extreme source of frustration for parents.
+Even as adults, think about your workouts, you have days when you have a lot of energy, and other days you have nothing in the tank.
+But when you consistently notice your child not working hard, it can become an extreme source of frustration for parents.

 But before you start screaming ‘run’ at them during every soccer game, as we did with our oldest back in the day, you should consider a few things.

 - Is it age-appropriate?
-For kids under the age of 14, it can be difficult to consistently put in max effort.
+For kids under the age of 14, it can be difficult to put in the max effort consistently.
 They are kids.
 If it’s not fun, they may not be interested in giving it their all.
 This is completely normal.
-Most will mature and eventually come to a realization on their own that to get better, they need to work harder.
-Or they might get more competitive and want to win and compete with teammates more.
+Most will mature and eventually come to a realization on their own that to get better; they need to work harder.
 If they don’t, there is nothing wrong with playing a sport just for fun.
-Try to avoid yelling at them or discussing it too often, or you may be pushing them towards quitting instead of motivating them.
-Even if you get immediate results from yelling, it won’t do anything for their long term motivation.
+Try to avoid yelling at them or discussing it too often, or you may be pushing them toward quitting instead of motivating them.
+Even if you get immediate results, it won’t do anything for their long-term motivation.

 - Are there any underlying issues at hand?
-One friend spent several soccer seasons getting frustrated at her son for not running hard; come to find out, he had mild asthma.
-Another would get so impatient when her daughter would goof off during volleyball practice, but it all made sense when she was diagnosed with ADD and, after getting the support she needed, went on to become a fierce competitor after she matured and learned to focus better.
+One friend spent several soccer seasons getting frustrated at her son for not running hard; until he was diagnosed with mild asthma.
+Another friend would continually get reports that her daughter was being disruptive at volleyball practice by goofing off all the time.
+She was later diagnosed with ADD and, after getting the support she needed, went on to become a fierce competitor and a leader on the team.

 - Are they burnt out?
 This can be temporary or long-term.
 And it doesn’t necessarily mean they only play one sport and that it’s from over-specializing.
 Sometimes kids are just mentally and physically exhausted and don’t even know it.
-They are running from school to sports, to extra workouts, to homework and then get up in the morning and do it all over again.
+They are running from school to sports, to extra workouts, to homework, and then get up in the morning and do it all over again.
 Repeated for months at a time, this will take its toll.
 They will consciously or subconsciously realize they can’t possibly be giving 100% effort in everything all day long.
 So to self-regulate, they will start to pull back slightly at some of their activities.
-This looks like laziness or not being motivated, but it’s really not.
+This can appear to be laziness or lack of motivation when really it’s survival.
 If this sounds like your kid, you may need to do some soul-searching and figure out what you can cut out of their busy schedules and give them some time off.

 - Are they afraid to fail?
 Well-intentioned parents and coaches can inadvertently kill motivation by overpraising or pressuring kids.
-Telling them they are ‘smart,’ or athletically gifted’ and praising them for things out of their control, causes kids to internalize their abilities as fixed and not something they can improve upon.
+Telling them, they are athletically gifted’ and praising them for things out of their control causes kids to internalize their abilities as fixed and not something they can improve upon.
 Thereby, they experience struggle as failing (See research by Carol Dweck and growth mindset).
-The subconscious thought process goes; if I’m not trying hard or giving it my all, then I’m not really failing.
+The subconscious thought process goes, if I’m not trying hard or giving it my all, then I’m not really failing.
 When the going gets tough, they pull back – thereby keeping their ‘gifted’ status intact.
-Whereas kids praised for their effort, view struggles as challenges, another opportunity to overcome or improve upon their last game or practice.
+Whereas kids praised for their EFFORT view struggles as challenges, another opportunity to overcome or improve upon their last game or practice.
 Kids can also be afraid to fail if there is too much pressure on them from parents and coaches.
-By crossing the line from support to pressure, they strip away the fun by making their child afraid to do something normal and beneficial, FAIL.
+By crossing the line from support to pressure, they strip away the fun by making their child afraid to fail, something that is completely normal and beneficial to growth.
 And if they use fear or intimidation tactics on top of the pressure, they may get results in the short term, but it’s toxic in the long run for a child.
 Doing something to avoid being yelled at is a much different experience than doing something because it’s enjoyable, exciting, or rewarding.